 1. Indexing and Mapping Options

-.
-Additionally, simpleaf supports indexing and mapping using the piscem.
+Simpleaf has two underlying indexing and mapping engines, defaultly, piscem, and Salmon if specifying –no-piscem.
 Piscem is an improved index for the compacted reference de Bruijn graph that admits the same set of operations as the pufferfish index used by salmon, but that is substantially more space efficient.
-For example, the full spliceu indices of the human 2020-A reference, which contains all nascent and spliced transcripts, are 1.8GB.
+For example, the full spliceu indices of the human 2024-A reference, which contains all nascent and spliced transcripts, are 1.8GB.
 This allows the piscem single-cell mapper to operate in a very low memory footprint, ≤3GB for all the data evaluated in He et al., 2023.
-Currently, piscem supports 10x Genomics Chromium 3’ v2 and v3 protocols and any custom geometry.

 Piscem is available on bioconda x86_64 and will be installed when installing simpleaf.
 For Non-conda users and Apple silicon users, piscem can be compiled and then specified in simpleaf set-paths